French brig Adèle: Origins

 Adèle was built in Mauritius and registered and owned by the firm of Merle, Cabot & Co.

 Adèle

-In 1803 Adèle sailed from the Isle de France (now Mauritius), to Port Jackson, New Holland, under the command of Louis Ruault Coutance, a former naval officer (Lieutenant de vaisseau).
-Her cargo consisted of 4,000 gallons of rum, 430 gallons of Cape wine, together with 6,000 lbs of sugar, 40 casks of meat, 11 anchors, a case of jewellery and a considerable quantity of cloth.
+In 1803, Adèle sailed from the Isle de France (now Mauritius), to Port Jackson, New Holland, under the command of Louis Ruault Coutance, a former naval officer (Lieutenant de vaisseau).
+Her cargo consisted of 4,000 gallons of rum, 430 gallons of Cape wine, 6,000 lbs of sugar, 40 casks of meat, 11 anchors, a case of jewellery and a considerable quantity of cloth.
 She arrived at Port Jackson on 16 July 1803, and left on 4 September to return to Martinique.